 ‘Is Slack a good fit for me?’

-Microsoft was one of the first tech giants that saw a great potential in the team communication apps niche.
+Microsoft was one of the first tech giants to see great potential in the internal communication apps niche.
 In 2010 it designed Lync, then – Skype for Business.
-Later on, in November 2016 the chat-based workspace Microsoft Teams made its official launch.
+Later, in November 2016, the chat-based workspace Microsoft Teams officially launched.
 After releasing the Freemium version, the tool strengthened positions in the pursuits to dethrone Slack.
 Of course, Microsoft Teams has deep integrations with Office 365 tools.
-E.g. you can share any Office or OneDrive document – access it and edit it together with your team without leaving the app.
-However, Microsoft Teams is not easy to deploy and manage, which we described in-depth by sharing our experience while comparing the tool to Slack.
+E.g. you can share any Office or OneDrive document – access it and edit it with your team without leaving the app.
+However, Microsoft Teams is not easy to deploy and manage, which we described in-depth by sharing our experience while comparing the tool to Slack

 Supported platforms: